mentosmenno2/image-crop-positioner/README.md

 ## In Development

-> :Warning: **This plugin is still in development.** Some functinality may be missing or not working as intended.
+> :warning: **This plugin is still in development.** Some functinality may be missing or not working as intended.

 ## Installation
 ### Zip download (recommended)